 The following is a list of some of our most familiar surroundings.
 Their color temperatures are measured in Kelvins (K):

 - Daylight – 5,000 to 6,000 K. This light is ideal for reading and working.
-This light maximizes contrasts between colors.
-It makes it easier to spot minute details.
-(That is why it is easier to thread a needle in the light of a window than in a dark corner in the attic.
+Daylight temperature maximizes contrasts between colors and makes it easier to spot minute details.
+(That is why it is easier to thread a needle in the light of a window than in a dark corner in the attic.)

 - Bright White – 4,000 to 5,000 K. This light is just a fraction yellower than daylight.
-This makes it the perfect shade for working environments.
-It is a great match for your home office and kitchen.
+Bright white is the perfect shade for working environments, making it a great match for your home office and kitchen.

 - Warm White – 3,000 to 4,000 K. This is a rather yellow light.
-It is best suited for hallways and large rooms in the house.
+Warm white is best suited for hallways and large rooms in the house.

 - Soft White – 2,000 to 3,000 K. This light is ideal for the bathroom as it is the most flattering.